-Gumbell-type distributions have light tails, and include Gaussians and Exponentials.
+Fisher-Tippett-Gnedenko theorem also provides the characterization for a third type of distribution referred to as the Frechet distributions; in this work we only study Gumbel and Weibull distributions.
+Gumbel-type distributions have light tails, and include Gaussians and Exponentials.
 Weibull-type distributions have finite maximum points, and include Uniforms.
 Frechet-type distributions have heavy tails, including the Pareto and Frechet distributions.
 Some distributions, such as the Bernoulli, do not belong to any of these types.

-If the distribution $F$ is of either the Frechet, Gumbell or Weibull type, then the Fisher-Tippett-Gnedenko theorem shows that there exist numbers $a_n$ and $b_n$ such that the CDF $F'$ of $a_n M_n + b_n$ converges to a limit distribution $G$.
+If the distribution $F$ is of either of these three types, then the Fisher-Tippett-Gnedenko theorem shows that there exist sequence $a_n$ and $b_n$ such that the CDF $F'$ of $(M_n - b_n)/a_n$ converges to a limit distribution $G$.